 - caramel sauce such as the type used for ice cream

-Cut apples and arranged as desired on a large serving dish.
+Cut apples (I used an apple slicer) and arranged as desired on a large serving dish.